Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 \subsection{NIRCam Imaging Depth}

 As shown in Figures \ref{fig:south} and \ref{fig:north}, the NIRCam pointings often overlap, so that the survey is deeper than what appears in Table \ref{tab:ncexp}--\ref{tab:ncexpGNmed}.
 Further, the depth varies because of the geometry of these overlaps.
-To provide a useful summary of the NIRCam program, we divide the footprint into 3 disjoint regions: Deepest, Deep, and Medium.
+To provide a useful summary of the NIRCam program, in Table \ref{tab:ncsum} we divide the footprint into 3 disjoint regions: Deepest, Deep, and Medium.
 Deepest refers to the area where two or more of the Deep Prime pointings overlap.
 Deep refers to the remainder of the area of the Deep Prime and Parallel fields.
-Medium refers to the rest of the area, including both GOODS-S and GOODS-N. In each case, we add up all of the exposure time in each filter, including the contribution of Medium pointings to the Deep regions, along with a corresponding point source depth from the Exposure Time Calculator.
-These areas and averages are approximate, as we do not yet have the final exposure locations and have not used an exact weight map, which would include the detailed impact of the dithers on the boundaries and the impact of bad pixels.
-We also remind that the exposure times do vary within the regions; for example, the northern portion of GOODS-N is shallower by a factor of 2-3 in exposure time than the bulk of the Medium region.
+Medium refers to the rest of the area, including both GOODS-S and GOODS-N. In each case, the quoted areas are based on exposure time maps where we have required both F090W and F356W data and have required at least 2400 sec in each filter to remove the outermost trim with only 2-3 dithered exposures.
+Only exposures from the Cycle 1 JADES program (PIDs 1180, 1181, 1210, 1286, 1287) are included.
+Masked pixels are included in the area estimate.
+We then compute the mean exposure time in each filter in each footprint.
+As this method uses the total exposure time maps, Medium pointings overlapping Deep regions are included in the Deep tally.
+We remind that the exposure times do vary within the regions; for example, the northern portion of GOODS-N is shallower by a factor of 2-3 in exposure time than the bulk of the Medium region, while in some places multiple Medium Parallel pointings overlap to approach Deep depth.
 Nevertheless, these summaries are reasonable averages for forecasts and contextual comparisons.

-We then convert the representative exposure times to anticipated 10-$\sigma$ depths for background-limited $0.2''$ diameter apertures with point source aperture corrections.
-We do this by using the first pointing of 1286, as a representative and currently non-overlapped Medium pointing.
-The aperture error is derived from measuring many such apertures in blank regions of the mosaic and computing the rms in bands of exposure time.
-We note that the Deep survey was observed with longer exposure times and usually lower zodiacal background level, which will make it slightly deeper than the scaling from this 1286 pointing.
-However, the final mosaic will have mildly lower effective exposure time due to bad pixels and cosmic rays.